ncredinburgh/JavaForSmallTeams/tests/900_testing_FAQS.md

 Assuming that you can't improve your design by getting rid of the abstract class you can either:

-* Treat it as an implementation detail and check that each of it's clients behaves as expected.
+* Treat it as an implementation detail and check that each of its clients behaves as expected.
 * Test it in isolation by creating an anonymous concrete class

 The first approach will result in tests that are less tied to the implementation, but there will be repetition between the tests for each subclass.